 Tracey Ullman

 Ullman emigrated from the United Kingdom to the United States.
-She would go on to star in her own network television comedy series, The Tracey Ullman Show from 1987 until 1990, which also featured the first appearances of the long-running animated media franchise The Simpsons.
+She would go on to star in her own network television comedy series, The Tracey Ullman Show, from 1987 to 1990, which also featured the first appearances of the long-running animated media franchise The Simpsons.
 She later produced programmes for HBO, including Tracey Takes On...
 (1996–99) garnering numerous awards.
-Her sketch comedy series Tracey Ullman's State of the Union ran from 2008 to 2010 on Showtime.
-She has appeared in several feature films, including in Plenty (1985), which earned Ullman a nomination for the BAFTA Award for Best Supporting Actress.
+She has appeared in several feature films, including Plenty (1985) which earned her a BAFTA Award for Best Supporting Actress nomination.

 In 2017, Ullman was reportedly Britain's richest comedian and the second-richest British actress, with an estimated wealth of £80 million.
 She is the recipient of numerous accolades, including twelve American Comedy Awards, seven Primetime Emmy Awards, two British Academy Film Awards, four Satellite Awards, a Golden Globe Award, and a Screen Actors Guild Award.